 The Taj Mahal needs no introduction.
-Agra is home to this spectacular monument, which usually the first stop on the tourist trail.
-Best experienced as the sun rises or sets, the Taj reflects rays of light off its marble surfaces, glowing in a glorious pink; just ensure you have time to explore the area in depth and people watch at one of the most famous monuments in the world!
-Emperor Shah Jahan took seventeen years to build the Taj Mahal, dedicating it to his adored wife Mumtaz Mahal.
+Agra is home to this spectacular monument, which is usually the first stop on the tourist trail in India.
+Best experienced as the sun rises or sets, the Taj reflects rays of light off its marble surfaces, glowing in glorious pink.
+We encourage you to ensure you have enough time to explore the area in depth and people watch at one of the most famous monuments in the world!
+Emperor Shah Jahan took seventeen years to build the Taj Mahal, dedicating it to his adored wife, Mumtaz Mahal.
 What a profound love it must have been!

 Once you’ve admired all its beauty, Agra has plenty of other interesting sights to offer: the striking Itmad-ud-Daulah tomb inspired both the Taj Mahal and the Agra Fort.
 Fatehpur Sikri is just an hour away, an abandoned city with well-preserved ancient buildings and an elegant shrine.
 We suggest making sure you really do want to see the Taj Mahal, though, as it can take a decent amount of time out of your India holiday.
 Ask your ETG consultant to ensure you’re making the most of your time rather than doing what everyone else does!